randrescastaneda/Poverty_workshop/docs/Day3/Session4-Hands-on-Non-Food/README.md

 1. Do not duplicate items: Sometimes items are listed in multiple sections
 2. Certain categories should not be included
 3. Make sure that aggregate is in the same units (ex. annualized, per capita)
+4. Data needs to be reshaped to hid level

  ## Checks